omichelsen/ole.michelsen.dk/README.md

 Start the local development server with this command:

-    harp server
+    npm run dev

-You can now access the server from `http://localhost:9000`.
+You can now access the server from `http://localhost:9000` or `http://localhost:3000` if you like browser-sync.

 ## Build